Skip to content

 Things to Do in Carpinteria: California’s Secret Beach Town

-This post contains affiliate links.
-If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer you great content!
+This post may contain affiliate links.
+I may earn a small commission at no extra cost to you.
+Learn more.

 If you’ve never heard of Carpinteria, California, don’t worry, most people haven’t.
 And honestly, I kind of hope it stays that way.